carloscortonc/cli-er/docs/definition.md

   kind: "option";
   aliases?: string[];
   positional?: boolean | number;
+  negatable?: boolean;
   default?: any;
   required?: boolean;
   type?: "string" | "boolean" | "list" | "number" | "float";
   parser?: (input: ValueParserInput) => ValueParserOutput }
 ```
-- **aliases**: alternative names for the options, e.g. `["-h", "--help"]`.
-When not specified, the name of the option will be used preceded by "--".
+- **aliases**: alternative names for the options, e.g. `["h", "help"]`.
+They should be specified without dashes, and final alias value will be calculated depending on the provided alias length: `-` for single letters, and `--` in other cases.
+When not specified, the name of the option will be used.
 - **positional**: enables [positional options](#positional-options).
+- **negatable**: whether to include [negated aliases](#negated-aliases) in boolean options.
 - **default**: default value for the option.
 - **required**: specifies an option as required, generating an error if a value is not provided.
 - **type**: type of option, to load the correct parser.